 The process for freezing eggs is divided, in general, into two different steps: on the one hand, egg harvesting, and on the other hand, egg vitrification.

 The following are the particularities of each procedure:

 The first step when a woman decides to freeze her eggs is performing a hormone analysis in which the ovarian reserve is evaluated.
 A transvaginal ultrasound is also necessary to verify there are no unexpected alterations.
 Once these tests are done and the results show everything is working as it should, ovarian stimulation is scheduled.

 Ovarian stimulation may last longer than expected or the other way round, since it depends on each woman’s response to it.
-The ovaries will be monitored throughout the process to check follicle growth after the trigger.
-When the majority of the follicles have reached a 16-18 mm size, then follicular puncture will be carried out for egg retrieval.
+Follicle growth will be monitored throughout the process to readjust, if necessary, the protocol followed.

 Once the eggs are retrieved in the operating room, they are brought to the IVF laboratory, where specialists in Embryology will proceed with the vitrification process.